monniiesh/Zendesk-Coding-Challenge/README.md

 > pip3 install -r requirements.txt

-if the above command does not work, then pip3 install each of the required module in requiremnts.txt seperately
+if the above command does not work, then pip3 install each of the required module in requirements.txt seperately

 ### 2. Setting up the API

 open zendesk.py and ZendeskTester.py, and fill in the API, user and password information<br />
-**Note** : the API should of the format as shown below
+**Note** : the API should be of the format as shown below
 > https://example.zendesk.com/api/v2/tickets.json?page[size]=25

 ### Usage